msrivastav13/DX-Code-Companion/README.md

-# CS Code Companion README
+# CS SalesforceDX Code Companion

-Provides ability to save Apex Classes, Apex Triggers, Visualforce, AuraBundles and ApexComponents to Salesforce org at blazing speed.This extension requires users to have SalesforceDX CLI and also mo-dx-plugin for SalesforceDX CLI.It is highly recommended to use with Salesforce Extension Pack (https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) .The Extension works with both scratch orgs and Non-scratch orgs.
+Provides ability to save Apex Classes, Apex Triggers, Visualforce, AuraBundles and ApexComponents to Salesforce org at blazing speed.This extension requires users to have SalesforceDX CLI and also mo-dx-plugin for SalesforceDX CLI.This Extension works with both scratch orgs and Non-scratch orgs.

+It is highly recommended to use with Salesforce Extension Pack (https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) .

 ## Features